-USDA conducted a study in collaboration with Texas Tech University to determine the nutrient composition of raw and roasted whole turkey for inclusion in the USDA National Nutrient Database for Standard Reference (SR).
-The study was initiated due to changes occurring in the industry.
-For example, during sampling and market checks done by the Nutrient Data Laboratory, most whole turkeys found in retail outlets were labeled as enhanced with sodium-containing solutions, while non-enhanced whole turkeys were relatively uncommon.
-Therefore, due to the relatively common and recent availability of enhanced whole turkey, data for this product were needed in SR.
+USDA conducted a study in collaboration with Texas Tech University to determine the nutrient composition of raw and roasted whole turkey for inclusion in the SR. The study was initiated due to changes occurring in the industry.
+For example, during sampling and market checks done by the Nutrient Data Laboratory, most whole turkeys found in retail outlets were labeled with added solution while whole turkeys free of solutions were relatively uncommon.
+Therefore, due to the relatively common and recent availability of whole turkey with added solution, data for this product were needed in SR.

-Samples of whole enhanced turkeys were procured from 11 retail locations, using the nationwide sampling plan developed for the USDA's National Food and Nutrient Analysis Program (NFNAP).
-Due to unavailability of non-enhanced turkeys in the NFNAP retail locations, samples of non-enhanced turkeys were obtained through 4 different local retail sources,.
+Sampling: Samples of whole turkeys with added solution were procured from 11 retail locations, using the nationwide sampling plan developed for NFNAP.
+Due to the unavailability of turkeys without added solution in the NFNAP retail locations, samples of turkeys without added solution were obtained through 4 different local retail sources.
 Two turkeys per location were purchased-one to be dissected and analyzed raw and the other to be dissected and analyzed after roasting.
 All of the turkeys were shipped to Texas Tech University for processing.
 Weights of meat, skin, and other components were obtained in order to determine cooking yields.
 Samples of meat, skin and offal (gizzard, heart, and liver) were homogenized, composited, and chemically analyzed for nutrient content.

 Cooking Procedure: Roasting -Thawed turkeys were unwrapped and the weight of the drippings, neck, organ meats, and packaging were measured.
-Oven was preheated to $325^{\circ}F/163^{\circ}C$.
-The turkeys were placed on a wire rack in a shallow roasting pan, with 1⁄2 cup water added in the bottom of the pan.
-Turkeys were roasted until they achieved an internal temperature of $165^{\circ}F/74^{\circ}C$, when they were removed from the oven.
+Oven was preheated to 325°F/163°C. The turkeys were placed on a wire rack in a shallow roasting pan, with 1/2 cup water added in the bottom of the pan.
+Turkeys were roasted until they achieved an internal temperature of 165°F/74°C, when they were removed from the oven.
 After 20 minutes at room temperature, the cooked weight of each whole turkey was obtained.

 Sample preparation: Separation of meat, skin, separable fat, cartilage, and bone-Each turkey was cut into parts: breast, wings, drumsticks, thighs, and back including the tail.
 Each part was weighed and refrigerated for up to 24 hours.
-Dissection of each turkey part was performed by carefully "scraping" the co-mingled parts with a knife blade, so that the separable fat, bone, and cartilage were separated from the meat as closely as possible, and then weighed, to measure the amount of each component.
+Dissection of each turkey part was performed by carefully "scraping" the co-mingled parts with a knife blade, so that the separable fat, bone, and cartilage were separated from the meat as closely as possible, and then weighed to measure the amount of each component.